 Barcelona is today established as a world class shopping destination.
+Find out the best locations for shopping in Barcelona.
 The city offers a perfect blend of major international brands, local designers and up-and-coming trendsetters.

-With a history of fashion and textile industry that dates back centuries in Barcelona, it shouldn’t come as a surprise that many international brands that you can find around the word are actually from Barcelona, like the quirky and colorful Desigual or the chic and casual Mango.
+Barcelona has a long history of fashion and textile industry that dates back centuries.
+Many international brands that you can find around the word are actually from Barcelona.
+For instance, the quirky and colorful Desigual or the chic and casual Mango.

 However, options for shopping in Barcelona, are to be found all over the city.

 Since its very foundation in the end of the 19th century the Passeig de Gracia street has been the most exclusive street in town.
 Many gems of the Modernism architectural period are to be found here.
 Nowadays they house a vast array of stores.
 Starting from plaza Catalunya, we find the more mainstream brands.
 For example, Zara, Guess, and Nike and the biggest H&M in town.
 4 floors on the corner with Gran Via Street.
 The further up we move (towards Diagonal Street), the more high-end the brands get.
 Like Rolex, Valentino, Dolce & Gabbana, Chanel, Burberry, etc. A stroll down Passeig de Gracia is an absolute must for architecture lovers and shopaholics alike.

 The luxury shopping area of Passeig de Gracia extends up the Diagonal Avenue and into the posh Sant Gervasi neighborhood.
 The Diagonal also offers a choice of high end international brands and it is particularly interesting for home furniture and interior design stores.
 The neighborhood of Sant Gervasi is a local neighborhood, away from the touristic tracks, where you will find many high end local designers and a few international luxury brands very popular amongst the high society of Barcelona.